ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 The following sub-sections provide simple best practice for logging with this package.
 However, Python logging is extremely versatile and it is possible to construct complex logging implementations for your use case.
-Consult the Python API documentation and user guides referenced above for a more complete review of the capabilities of Python logging.
+Consult the Python API documentation and user guides referenced earlier in this section for a more complete review of the capabilities of Python logging.

 Create a logger
 ~~~~~~~~~~~~~~~

-Pything ``logger`` objects are hierarchical, and messages are passed from lower level ``logger`` objects to higher level
+Python ``logger`` objects are hierarchical, and messages are passed from lower level ``logger`` objects to higher level
 ones.
 The root of the logger hierarchy is the *root logger*, and contains all messages logged by all loggers in a Python
 instance.